-The FVASA screenings server is kept open until at least 1:00 p.m. on the submission deadline day to allow completion of digital uploads.
+The FVASA screenings server is kept open beyond 10PM on the submission deadline day to allow completion of digital uploads.

 SOFA Screenings Policy 7.0

-All late screenings submissions must receive permission from the SOFA administrative chair.
-Late submission requests may not be made until after the normal submissions deadline has passed and no preferential screenings times may be reserved for anticipated late submissions.
+All students petitioning for a late screenings submissions must receive permission from their instructor.
+Late submission requests may not be made until after the normal submission deadline has passed and no preferential screenings times may be reserved for anticipated late submissions.

-7.1 A late submission form is first filled out by the thesis adviser or instructor and then approved on a case-by-case basis by the administrative chair.
+7.1 A late submission form is first filled out by the instructor and submitted to the screenings adviser.

 7.2 Conditions cited on the form as an acceptable excuse for late submission are 1) medical/family emergency, 2) conflicting travel schedule (remote students only) and 3) catastrophic failure of RIT equipment.